 WHY GO: With a population of only 651, you might assume that this tiny Chesapeake Bay town doesn’t have much going for it.
 But Oxford MD, a “Mayberry RFD” – like village, has been termed “The Prettiest Town in Maryland.”
 A weekend here can be just the antidote to a frenzied life.

-Oxford is known as a “yachting town.”
+Oxford Maryland is known as a “yachting town.”
 With seven boatyards, it’s said there are more boats than people there.
 And even better, the historic ferry that shuttles cars and visitors from Oxford to Bellevue boasts a woman Captain, Judy Bixler, who co-owns the river shuttle service with her husband, Captain Tom Bixler.

 There’s a charming old inn named for a Revolutionary War financier (with resident “celebrity” chef), a miniature library that could win awards for adorableness, and one terrific walking tour that ties it all together.

-TOUR: Leo Nollmeyer Walking Tour
+TOUR: Walking Tour

 In the 1600’s and 1700’s, Oxford comprised a small section of Lord Baltimore’s vast tobacco plantation.
 Tobacco equaled cash in the American Colonies, and Oxford was a major port of entry.